skypilot

 A SkyPilot task specifies: resource requirements, data to be synced, setup commands, and the task commands.

-Once written in this unified interface (YAML or Python API), the task can be launched on any available infra (Kubernetes, cloud, etc.).
+Once written in this unified interface (YAML or Python API), the task can be launched on any available infra (Kubernetes, Slurm, cloud, etc.).
 This avoids vendor lock-in, and allows easily moving jobs to a different provider.

-Paste the following into a file my_task.yaml
+Paste the following into a file my_task.yaml:

 resources: